gyke69/compiled-zsign/README.md

-# Compiled zSign + bash script
+# Compiled zsign + Signing script
-Compiled zsign for Linux distribution
+i will keep compiling the latest version of zsign in this repository!